SMakaiTakori/sinatra-wishlist/README.md

-Welcome to the My Wishlist App, a Sinatra MVC app that stores and keeps track of all your important wishlists.
+## Welcome to the My Wishlist App!

+This is a Sinatra MVC app that stores and keeps track of all your important wishlists.
 In order to use this app, clone it and run "bundle install" to install the dependencies.
 Run shotgun in your terminal and go to the localhost on the specific port shown in the terminal.

-Usage
+## Usage

 Create your user by using signup, or log in if you already have an account.